amazon-ion/ion-go/README.md

 Amazon Ion ( http://amzn.github.io/ion-docs/ ) library for Go

+***This package is consider beta.
+While the API is relatively stable it is still subject to change***

 This package is based on work from David Murray ([fernomac](https://github.com/fernomac/)) on https://github.com/fernomac/ion-go.
 The Ion team greatly appreciates David's contributions to the Ion community.